Books to Shake Off Those Back-to-School Jitters

 Take Your Octopus to School Day By Audrey Vernick; illustrated by Diana Schoenbrun

 A hilarious classroom story about an octopus and his boy, from the author of Is Your Buffalo Ready for Kindergarten?
-Perfect for back to school -- no matter what that looks like!

 When it comes to show-and-tell, Sam is in it to win it.
 But no matter how hard he tries, one of his classmates is always showing him up with a slightly better costume or a slightly cooler object to share.
 His teacher says it's not a competition, but just once Sam would like to be the best--which is why he's so excited when Take Your Octopus to School Day is announced.
 Sam is pretty sure he's the only kid with a real live pet octopus to bring, and Thurgood, his eight-tentacled best friend, is excited too.
 Together, they prepare Thurgood's travel tank and get ready for a school day like no other. . . .
 What could possibly go wrong?